Should your stand-up comedy material be written down?

 4. Is your stand-up comedy material written in a literary way?

-Most new comedians tend to write jokes or stand-up comedy material the way they were taught to write in school, which is designed for a reader.
+Most new comedians tend to write jokes or stand-up comedy material the way they were taught to write in school, which is designed for consumption by a individual reader.

 Unfortunately this approach can hinder a comedian from delivering 4-6+ laughs per minute because they are only working with words and sentences on paper.